Sequential composition of answer set programs: Conclusion

 \section{Conclusion}

-This paper contributed to the foundations of answer set programming and artificial intelligence by introducing and studying the sequential composition of answer set programs.
-We showed in our main structural result (\prettyref{thm:ASP}) that the space of all programs forms a finite unital magma with respect to composition ordered by set inclusion, which distributes from the right over union.
-We called the magmas induced by sequential composition {\em ASP magmas}, and we called the algebras induced by sequential composition and union {\em ASP algebras}.
-Moreover, we showed that the restricted class of Krom programs is distributive and therefore its proper instance forms an idempotent semiring (\prettyref{thm:Krom}).
-These results extended the results of \citeA{Antic_i3} from Horn to answer set programs.
+This paper contributed to the foundations of answer set programming by introducing and studying the sequential composition of answer set programs.
+We showed in our main structural result (\prettyref{t:ASP}) that the space of all programs forms a finite unital magma with respect to composition ordered by set inclusion, which distributes from the right over union.
+We called the magmas induced by sequential composition \textit{ASP magmas}, and we called the algebras induced by sequential composition and union \textit{ASP algebras}.
+Moreover, we showed that the restricted class of Krom programs is distributive and therefore its proper instance forms an idempotent semiring (\prettyref{t:Krom}).
+These results extended the results of \citeA{Antic21-1} from Horn to answer set programs.
 From a logical point of view, we obtained an algebraic meta-calculus for reasoning about answer set programs.
 Algebraically, we obtained a correspondence between answer set programs and finite magmas, which enables us to transfer algebraic concepts to the logical setting.
+We have introduced the index and period of a program as an algebraic measure of its cyclicality and obtained the novel class of aperiodic programs strictly generalizing the acyclic programs.
 In a broader sense, this paper is a further step towards an algebra of rule-based logical theories and we expect interesting concepts and results to follow.